2016 Cover Competition

 Entries to the competition will consist in a .jpeg or .tiff containing an image (henceforth, the “image”), and a cover design incorporating the image (henceforth, the “design”), which can be assembled using a template that can be downloaded here (the template is available in InDesign, Illustrator, and Photoshop).
 You will also find the covers of recent issues on this page.

-The specific brief for this year’s competition is to design a cover on the theme ‘form and function’.
+The specific brief for this year’s competition is to design a cover on the theme ‘Art and War'.

 Read the Rules carefully before submitting your entry, to ensure you understand and accept them.
 Submitting an entry in the competition constitutes acceptance of the Rules.